New Risk Bounds for 2D Total Variation Denoising: Main Results

 \end{theorem}

 \begin{remark} The above result is similar to the $\ell_1$ bound of~\cite{hutter2016optimal}, the difference being the above risk bound holds for the constrained TVD estimator while the existing result of~\cite{hutter2016optimal} holds for the penalized estimator.
-For any sequence of $\textbf{V} > 0$ (possibly growing with $n$), the minimax lower bound results (mentioned earlier) of~\cite{sadhanala2016total} now imply the minimax rate optimality (up to log factors) of the constrained TVD estimator $\hat{\theta}_{\textbf{V}}$ over the parameter space $\{\theta \in \R^{n \times n}: \TV_{\mathrm{norm}}(\theta) \leq \textbf{V}\}$. \end{remark}
+For any sequence of $\mb V > 0$ (possibly growing with $n$ although the canonical scaling is when $\mb V = O(1)$), the minimax lower bound results (mentioned earlier) of~\cite{sadhanala2016total} now imply the minimax rate optimality (up to log factors) of the constrained TVD estimator $\hat{\theta}_{\mb V}$ over the parameter space $\{\theta \in \R^{n \times n}: \TV_{\mathrm{norm}}(\theta) \leq \mb V\}$. \end{remark}

 \begin{remark} As is made clear in Section~\ref{sec:thm1}, our technique for proving Theorem~\ref{Thm:1} is completely different from the technique used to prove the result of~\cite{hutter2016optimal}.
-While they analyze the properties of the pseudo-inverse of the edge incidence matrix $D,$ our proof takes the Empirical Process approach and goes via computing Gaussian widths and metric entropies by recursive partitioning.
-Moreover, ingredients and ideas from this proof are also used in the proofs of our other results. \end{remark}
+While they analyze the properties of the pseudo-inverse of the edge incidence matrix $D,$ our proof relies on computing relevant Gaussian widths by recursive partitioning.
+Moreover, ingredients and ideas from this proof are also used crucially in the proofs of our other results. \end{remark}

-\subsection{Adaptive Risk Bound}
+\subsection{Adaptive risk bound}

-Now we come to the main result of this paper which is about proving adaptive risk bounds for $\theta^*$ which are piecewise constant on at most $k$ axis aligned rectangles where $k$ is a positive integer much smaller than $N.$ We call a subset $R \subseteq L_n$ a (axis aligned) rectangle if it is a product of two intervals.
+Now we come to the main result of this paper which is about proving adaptive risk bounds for $\theta^*$ which are piecewise constant on at most $k$ axis aligned rectangles where $k$ is a positive integer much smaller than $N.$ We call a subset $R \subset L_n$ a (axis aligned) rectangle if it is a product of two intervals.
 For a generic rectangle $R = ([a, b] \cap \N) \times ([c, d] \cap \N)$, we define $\nr(R)$ and $\nc(R)$ to be the cardinalities of $[c, d] \cap \N$ and $[a, b] \cap \N$ respectively.
 In words, $\nr(R)$ and $\nc(R)$ are simply the numbers of rows and columns of $R$ respectively if one views $R$ as a two-dimensional array of points.
 Then we define its aspect ratio to be $A(R) \coloneqq\max\{\frac{\nr(R)}{\nc(R)},\frac{\nc(R)}{\nr(R)}\}$.
 For a given matrix $\theta \in \R^{n \times n}$ we define $k(\theta)$ to be the cardinality of the minimal partition of $L_n$ into rectangles $R_1,\dots,R_{k(\theta)}$ such that $\theta$ is constant on each of the rectangles.
 Next we state our main result for the 2D TVD estimator.